10 Ways to Increase Your Bench Press FAST

 This leg drive is used at the bottom of the press to get the weight moving and makes a HUGE difference with getting big weights moving.

-6. Get Those Shoulder Blades Squeezed Together
+6. Get Your Shoulder Blades Squeezed Together

 This goes back to trunk stability.
 If you're not consciously and religiously squeezing your shoulder blades together when you set yourself up on the bench press, you're instantly putting yourself at a disadvantage.